 Despite the fact that many people with delusional disorder appear to be relatively healthy when not discussing topics related to their delusion, this disorder has the potential to cause great harm in a person’s life.
 Should a person’s delusion relate directly to a major area of functioning, the impact can be truly catastrophic.
 For example, delusions that others are out to harm to the individual can cripple him or her in social interactions, romantic relationships, and work relationships.
 As a result the person may find him- or herself alone without social support, without a job, and in serious financial trouble.
 However, with proper treatment at a hospital or center for delusional disorder, it is possible for individuals with this disorder to learn to manage their symptoms and increase their ability to function well in daily life.

-At Covington Behavioral Health Hospital, care for men and women who have been diagnosed with delusional disorder is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
+At Covington Behavioral Health, care for people who have been diagnosed with delusional disorder is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
 Among the members of our center’s staff who have specialized training are our full-time staff dietitian, social workers who are certified in gerontology, and physicians certified in forensic psychiatry and addictionology.

 The care that our patients receive at our center incorporates a variety of treatment techniques and therapeutic modalities, including cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).
 We place a premium on conducting thorough assessments on each patient at our center to ensure that we are able to develop individualized treatment plans that address each person’s specific strengths, needs, and treatment goals.